polywrap/python-client/README.md

 # Example call

-Calling a function of a wrapper from the python client is as simple as creating a file in the `xxx TBD` directory, importing the Polywrap Python Client, calling the Uri where the WASM wrapper is hosted, and specifying any required arguments.
+Calling a function of a wrapper from the python client is as simple as creating a file in the `xxx TODO` directory, importing the Polywrap Python Client, calling the Uri where the WASM wrapper is hosted, and specifying any required arguments.

 ```python
 # get_eth_txns.py